 Is this for all ages?
 Is there kids' programming?

 Yes!
 All ages are welcome at the New Story Festival next March.
-Children 14 and under are free and teens aged 15-18 can attend at a reduced price.
-Our Kids program will be run by the Whole Life Learning Center, which provides holistic and alternative education in south Austin.
+Children 12 and under are free and teens aged 13-18 can attend for only $20.
+Our Kids program (for ages 5-11) will be run by the Whole Life Learning Center, which provides holistic and alternative education in south Austin.
 The Kids area will be in a secure space, allowing parents the option to drop off their children in a safe, fun environment so that you can enjoy other aspects of the festival without your children in tow.
 There will also be a more free-flowing Youth area offering teenagers opportunities for connection, creativity, and curated, youth-specific content.
 A free babysitting area for children under-5 years old with certified, experienced caregivers is also available to anyone who needs it.
 Please register your children and let us know their ages if you intend on using any of these options.

 Where can I stay?
 Is there housing on-site?
 What about camping?